Sandy Hook Elementary School

 * * *

 Later that night, the shooter’s wife told detectives that he had made a strange claim during their brief phone conversation: that he had sexually abused two of his relatives when they were children, and was thinking of doing it again.
 The thing was, she knew it wasn’t true: the supposed victims were not even in the same state at the time.
 The gunman was lying — meanwhile, the similarities between what happened at the schoolhouse and what happened at Platte Canyon High School, just the week before, were hard to ignore.
-It was as if the bond he had formed with someone else’s fantasy had somehow grown stronger than the one tying him to reality.
+It was as if the bond that the shooter had formed with someone else’s fantasy had somehow grown stronger than the one tying him to reality.

 October 5, 2006